feral-dot-io/leptos-chartistry/docs/developers.md

 # Development

+These are mostly thoughts and internal notes (for now).

 ## Design experiments and notes:

 - Series is not a `MaybeSignal` because it requires each Line to specify a key when it's a signal for use in <For>.
 To do this in a typesafe manner means bigger changes to the API however it doesn't seem to make downstream code better.
 It still mostly ended up being wrapped in a signal -- just limited to the Series instead.
 It also complicates the internal logic that would probably make it harder to iterate on future designs.
 The library's API will probably change.